-IIIb-8: Time-Resolved X-ray Diffraction
+IIIb-7: Time-Resolved X-ray Diffraction

 X-ray diffraction is a well-established technique to identify phases and document phase transitions in compressed materials of interest to the SSP.
 X-ray diffraction is the most discriminating method to identify the phase of a solid material because it reflects the distances between atoms with high precision.
 The technique has been used on NIF and OMEGA, and is being developed for Z. Early work on NIF has been limited to using TARget Diffraction In-Situ (TARDIS) to obtain one or two snapshots per very expensive laser shot.
-Time-resolved x-ray diffraction will be a transformative diagnostic that builds on the demonstrated success of the TARDIS (NIF) and Power X-ray Diffraction Image Plates (PXRDIP, Omega) platforms to provide a significant enhancement to the HED materials diffraction program for the SSP.
+Time-resolved x-ray diffraction will build on the demonstrated success of the TARDIS (NIF) and Power X-ray Diffraction Image Plates (PXRDIP, Omega) platforms to provide a significant enhancement to the HED materials diffraction program for the SSP.